crishhh1998/FD-CAM/README.md

 # FD-CAM
-This repo is the official implementation of "FD-CAM: Improving Faithfullness and Discriminativity of Visual Explanation for CNNs".
+This repo is the official implementation of "FD-CAM: Improving Faithfulness and Discriminability  of Visual Explanation for CNNs".